jstarmx/me-2020/src/routes/blog/posts/how-a-browser-renders-a-web-page/content.md

 >
 > The CSSOM, together with the DOM, to build the render tree, which is in turn used by the browser to layout and paint the web page.

 Similar to HTML files and the DOM, when CSS files are loaded they must be parsed and converted to a tree - this time the CSSOM.
-It describes all of the CSS selectors on the page, their heirarchy and their properties.
+It describes all of the CSS selectors on the page, their hierarchy and their properties.

 Where the CSSOM differs to the DOM is that it cannot be built incrementally, as CSS rules can overwrite each other at various different points due to [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity). **This is why CSS blocks rendering**, as until all CSS is parsed and the CSSOM built, the browser can't know where and how to position each element on the screen.